robertpiosik/CodeWebChat/README.md

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">API Tools</span>

-CWC is not limited to chatbot initializations—with its built-in API tools, it aids your software development efforts at every step.
-To use, bring your own keys (BYOK) for any OpenAI-API compatible model provider for usage-based billing.
+CWC is not limited to chatbot initializations.
+To use built-in API tools, bring your own keys (BYOK) for any OpenAI-API compatible model provider for usage-based billing.

 **🛠️ Edit Context** \
 Modify files based on natural language instructions.